Have you ever sat back and wondered how some people publish blog posts that consistently do better than yours?

-To generate this box, I’m using a WordPress plugin called ‘Tweet Dis’.
+To generate this box, I’m using a WordPress plugin called Social Warfare.

-It’s a premium plugin (only $17), there is a free alternative called ‘Click To Tweet’ but I opted for the paid plugin because it also took care of adding eye-catching social sharing buttons too.
+It’s a premium plugin (only $24/year – cancel anytime), there is a free alternative called ‘Click To Tweet’ but I opted for the paid plugin because it also took care of adding eye-catching social sharing buttons too.

-You can then integrate with various URL shorteners (E.g. Bitly), add your Twitter username and even customize your call to action.
+You can then integrate with URL shorteners such as Bitly, add your Twitter username and more.